-Either the Federal Processor or Thunderbird may verify the information reported on the Free Application for Federal Student Aid-FAFSA.
-Federal regulations require that all aid applicants selected by the Federal processor who attend Thunderbird must go through the verification process.
+The federal processor or Thunderbird may select your application to verify certain information you reported on the Free Application for Federal Student Aid - FAFSA.
+Federal regulations require that all of our aid applicants selected by the federal processor and attend go through the verification process.
 The Thunderbird Financial Aid Office follows certain policies in its selection of applicants to verify.
-Students will be selected if their applications contain anomalies or if there is conflicting information on the FAFSA.
+Students will be selected if something appears to be odd.

-If the Financial Aid Office believes that there is erroneous information on the FAFSA, an advisor will contact the student to determine if the information may be resolved with additional documentation.
-If the information is not resolvable the advisor will refer the student to the Office of the Inspector General.
+Should the Financial Aid Office believe that there is erroneous information on the FAFSA, we will contact the student to determine if the information may be resolved with additional documentation.
+If we do not feel it is resolved we will refer the student to the Office of the Inspector General.

-Students who participate in the IRS Data Retrieval process during their initial application or subsequent correction, and who accept the information from the IRS and do not change it before submitting their FAFSA, will have fewer actions to take in completing the verification process.
-If selected by Thunderbird for verification, the student should complete the Verification Worksheet form and return it to the Financial Aid Office with the documents requested within 30 days.
+Students who participate in the IRS Data Retrieval process during their initial application or subsequent correction, accept the information from the IRS and do not change it before submitting their FAFSA, will have fewer actions to take in completing the verification process.
+If you are selected for verification, complete the Verification Worksheet form we send you and return it with the documents requested within 30 days.
 Some of the documents may include:

-- Signed copy of Federal tax transcript for year(s) requested on verification form.
-The tax transcript is obtained from the IRS by calling 1-800-829-1040 - Copies of W-2 and 1099 forms - Verification of certain untaxed income and any other documents requested to support verification - Non-filer statement, clearly explaining income during the tax year in question, including any cash and non-cash equivalent support (if someone else is paying bills, etc. on your behalf), the sources and amounts for 2011.
-This is an explanation of how the student met monthly financial obligations. - Verification Worksheet or Non-Filer Verification Worksheet provided to you through e-mail communication.
+- Signed copy of federal tax transcript for year(s) requested on verification form.
+The tax transcript is obtained from the IRS by calling 1-800-829-1040.
+This is only necessary is the IRS Data Retrieval was not used. - Non-filer statement, clearly explaining how you survived during the tax year in question, including any cash and non-cash equivalent support (if someone else is paying bills, etc., on your behalf), the sources and amounts for the tax year.
+This is an explanation of how you met your monthly financial obligations. - Verification Worksheet or Non-Filer Verification Worksheet provided to you through e-mail communication.

 Any discrepancies in information may cause delays in processing and receipt of funds.
-The student may be required to pay his/her bill prior to financial aid funds being received if the delay is due to submission of documents.
+You may be required to pay your bill prior to financial aid funds being received if the delay is due to submission of documents.

-Once all the necessary documents and information required for verification are in hand and the verification review is complete, the Financial Aid Office will send the student a letter via e-mail indicating the change in contribution (EFC) figure based on the review.
-Thunderbird will submit the correction(s) to the Federal Processor in most cases.
-Occasionally, the student makes the correction; if this occurs, Financial Aid staff will provide details of how to make the corrections.
+Once we have all the necessary documents/information required for verification and we complete the verification review, we will send you a letter via e-mail indicating the change to your contribution (EFC) figure based on our review.
+We will submit the correction(s) to the Federal Processor in most cases.
+Occasionally, we have the student make the correction; if this occurs, we will provide details of how to make the corrections.

-Each time a correction is submitted to the Federal processor, the results are returned as transactions and each transaction is sequentially numbered.
-The student receives a SAR each time a result or transaction is produced.
-When Financial Aid Awards have been disbursed and the recipient's record was not originally chosen for verification, and a subsequent transaction is received that has chosen the recipient for verification, the verification process will need to be completed in order for the awards to be valid.
-If the process changes the eligibility for the awards the recipient will be provided an amended Financial Aid Award within two weeks of file verification.
+Each time a correction is submitted to the federal processor, the results are returned as transactions and each transaction is sequentially numbered.
+You receive a SAR each time a result or transaction is produced.
+If we have already provided you with Financial Aid Awards and your record was not originally chosen for verification and a subsequent transaction is received that has chosen you for verification, the verification process will need to be completed in order for the awards to be valid.
+If the process changes the eligibility for your awards you will be provided an amended Financial Aid Award within two weeks of your file being verified.